This post may contain affiliate links, view our disclosure policy.

 There are several locations essential to your Minnesota bucket list that are easily accessible from Duluth.

-Here you can tour the Minnesota capitol building, visit the famous Mall of America and indoor theme park Nickelodeon Universe, stay and play at the indoor waterpark at Great Wolf Lodge, or cheer on one of Minnesota’s professional sports teams.
+Here you can tour the Minnesota capitol building and visit the famous Mall of America and indoor theme park Nickelodeon Universe!

 Finally, consider heading 3 hours north to experience Voyageur’s National Park.